Rcaiitkgp/Rcaiitkgp.github.io/README.md

 # Created and manged with ❤️ by Team RCA (https://rcaiitkgp.com/team.html).

-A special thanks to all the contributors.
+A special thanks to all the contributors (https://github.com/Rcaiitkgp/Rcaiitkgp.github.io/graphs/contributors).